codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 ### Unit testing shared library

-Let’s break this project down starting from the top.
+Let's break this project down starting from the top.

 ```
 ├── .circleci